StartingBlockAI/USD-Graduate-Program/README.md

 # USD-Graduate-Program
 Cataloging my progress through USD Applied Artificial Intelligence Master's Program

-I have completed the first two semesters at USD.
+As of this pages creation, I have completed the first two semesters at USD.
 I will upload projects completed as a repository of work completed.
 I hope to revisit these to improve the viability of the models created.
+After thinking about this, I may just create updated pages for new files in order to demonstrate the growth process along the way.

+As a mechanical engineer by trade, many times I look to the interwebs to see what solutions are out there.
+As such, many of these initial projects may not be the best formated as I only have 1 week to complete them.
+Many times I will jump between NumPy, Keras, Tensorflow, or all of the above.
+Many times this is because, finding an example is the most efficient means to getting a working model- even if it is not the prettiest of things.

 ## 1. Probability and Statistics
 ## 2. Introduction to Artificial Intelligence